Sabicool/Medicine/01 Disciplines/Neurology/Presenting Complaints/Collapse, Syncope, Mechanical Falls.md

 	- Ask whether these previous episodes have been documented investigated or diagnosed
 - What does the patient (or a witness) recall about the time immediately before the syncope?
 	- Try to determine preceding symptoms or obvious precipitant to the collapse
-	- Sudden collapse with no warning, syncope lying down, associated palpitations or syncope on exertion suggests a cardiac cause known as a Stokes-Adams attack
+	- Sudden collapse with no warning, syncope lying down, associated palpitations or syncope on exertion suggests a cardiac cause known as a Stokes-Adams attack (also consider syncope in individuals with a family history of sudden death or inherited cardiac condition)
 	- Syncope on rising from a supine position suggests orthostatic or postural hypotension
 	- Emotion or a noxious stimulus such as IV line insertion or painful wound dressing change may cause collapse secondary to a vasovagal episode
 	- Preceding nausea, sweating, distant hearing and light-headedness are common with a vasovagal episode